kallisto-finance/kallisto-docs/README.md

 Welcome to the official Kallisto Finance documentation.

 Kallisto v1 was previously built on Terra, which is no longer functioning.
-Kallisto is heading to Ethereum to target the largest AMMs with a current focus in offering a Curve Finance APY chaser vault.
-This new vault will aim to provide a low-cost, data science-based strategy for liquidity providers to participate in Curve pools.
-By aggregating users’ deposits and monitoring price dynamics, the vault can significantly reduce the cost for staying in the highest APY pools on Curve.
+Kallisto is heading to Ethereum to target the largest AMMs with a current focus in offering a Curve Finance (http://curve.finance/) APY chaser vault.
+This new vault will aim to provide a low-cost, data science-based strategy for liquidity providers to participate in liquidity pools on Curve.
+By aggregating users’ deposits, the vault can significantly reduce the cost for staying in the highest APY pools on Curve.

-Kallisto’s Curve APY chaser vault acts as a DeFi asset management tool that automatically provides and deploys dynamic liquidity provider strategies for Curve pools.
+Kallisto’s Curve APY chaser vault acts as a DeFi asset management tool that automatically provides and deploys dynamic liquidity provider strategies for Curve liquidity pools.
 Kallisto monitors the overall pool statistics on Curve's DEX and searches for the best liquidity provider opportunities.

 To avoid illiquidity risk and small cap coins’ high volatility, the vault only chases APY among a